 Lastly, wind sounds.
 Ideally these would have been made with a hardware synthesiser, me twiddling the filter cut-off over a white noise generator.
 However, neither of my hardware synths (the Ensoniq Fizmo and the Elektron SidStation) could generate pure white noise, so I had to use software synths (such as Krakli's Gargoyle VST) to generate noise that went through automated LFOs.
 I made the sounds more erratic by manually pitch-bending them in Sound Forge.

-The opening sequence originally started with an animation of the 9/11 attacks - the bolt of lightning which now opens each video was originally a "response" to the plane colliding with the North Tower.
+The opening sequence (or "intro") originally started with an animation of the 9/11 attacks; the bolt of lightning which now opens each video was originally a "response" to the plane colliding with the North Tower.
 I removed this prelude because it felt disrespectful to use the atrocity in this way.
 The rest of the sequence stayed as planned: the channel title "wipes" over the screen like the titles in a 1930s horror film, then another thunderbolt heralds the episode title.
 Fade into the video, and the sound of rolling thunder gradually dies down over the next thirty seconds.

-The closing sequence was intended as a gentle way to let the viewer detach from whatever had been said during the video, and perhaps contemplate it on their own.
+The closing sequence (or "outro") was intended as a gentle way to let the viewer detach from whatever had been said during the video, and perhaps contemplate it on their own.
 For this reason it is much longer than necessary - 25 seconds.
 There is also a 10-second lead-in, with wind sounds slowly rising, signalling to the viewer that the video is about to finish.
 During the closing sequence, several contact details are shown.

 In August, the channel reached 1000 subscribers.
 I made a celebratory video.
 In this video, a vocoder appeared for the first time on the channel - a very brief vocalisation put through the Fizmo's on-board vocoder.